AndrewJBateman/angular-tailwind-ratp/README.md

 ## :cool: Features

-* Tailwindcss xxx component simply copy-pasted into app.
+* RATP API does not require an API key

 ## :clipboard: Status & To-Do List

 * Status: In work.
 All files pass linting.
 App passes unit tests. e2e testing not set up so doesn't pass.
 Build file is a compact xxxkb thanks to Tailwind’s purge option (manually enabled in `tailwind.config.js`) that tree-shakes unused styles and optimizes the final build size.
-* To-Do: Nothing
+* To-Do: add ngForm post code search

 ## :clap: Inspiration